 Offering food to the monks and novices (in the Alm Bowl)

-- Practice of Renunciation Observe the Eight Precepts, practice of meditation and mental discipline, stay in the temple, wearing white robes, for a number of days.
+- The practice of Renunciation Observe the Eight Precepts, the practice of meditation and mental discipline, stay in the temple, wearing white robes, for a number of days.

 - VIEN TIEN: